December 03, 2019

 It starts with a 2-week teaser campaign which creates excitement with the channel.
 The Teaser campaign can start educating about the target customer persona, or key USPs using Gifs, videos, and streams.
 Add a small new fun content, every day.
 The Channel is now waiting to learn!

 This is followed by an extensive 5-day daily stream of training with quizzes.
-Attention span has dropped by 30% over the last decade as per the National Center for Biotechnology Information.
+Abreena Tompkins, an Instruction Specialist shared that Learners find it difficult to focus for more than 20 minutes at one stretch.
 This calls for snackable content.
 Bite-Size cards, videos, games can create fun in learning and improve the recall.

 Each day is focused on one idea.
 For example, day 1 could be a product intro and quiz, followed by USPs, followed key specs, variants and ordering, competitive compare and end with a final product quiz.
 The quiz can be gamified with leader-boards to encourage competition and learning.
 And of course, the results can be converted to rewards to motivate the learning process.
 In a smartphone and cloud world, the quiz results can be collated to identify sales-readiness at scale.
 These can be tabulated for further face to face training activities.

 Finally, to get additional focus on premium areas of the new product a sales contest can be launched at scale to all the promoters and retail staff.
 This is recommended as a multi-step process.
 Starting with a pre-announcement on week 3 and communicating the contest on week 4 with details of the contest and reward.
 Rewards and incentives are critical at this stage, and they need to be trackable, instantly redeemable to drive the right sales behavior.